Covariance Error Ellipse - sqrt of Eigen value as ellipse axis length

 and

-of the data such that the equation of the error ellipse becomes:where s defines the scale of the ellipse and could be any arbitrary number (e.g. s=1).
+and of the data such that the equation of the error ellipse becomes:

 , such that the scale of the resulting ellipse represents a chosen confidence level (e.g. a 95% confidence level corresponds to s=5.991).